Eye to the Telescope: Critical reception

 Reviews for Eye to the Telescope were positive.
 Mark A. Price of PopMatters gave the album a score of 7 out of 10, noting that it manages to sound "both new and familiar", mixing influences from artists like Melissa Etheridge and Fiona Apple, while adding some originality of her own.
-Stephen Thomas Erlewine of AllMusic gave it three and a half stars out of five, calling it "a promising, satisfying debut".
+Stephen Thomas Erlewine of AllMusic gave it four stars out of five, calling it "a promising, satisfying debut".
 On Metacritic, Eye to the Telescope has a score of 76 out of 100, indicating "generally favorable reviews".

 The album has been described as "an iconic and beloved record that defined an era of British music in the 2000s" by Brendon Veevers of Renowned for Sound.
 Despite this, at the time of its release, the BBC described the album was "extremely frustrating" as a result of songs such as "Under The Weather" and "Through The Dark" having a lack of engagement, however, did claim that there was "promising signs of a new found confidence and willingness to take risks" on the song "Black Horse and the Cherry Tree".